Fernando-Urbano/portfolio-manager-helper/README.md

 # Portfolio Manager Package

 ## Create Virtual Environment
-The virtual environment is created using conda.
-It is used to manage the dependencies of the package.
+The virtual environment is created using conda.aaa It is used to manage the dependencies of the package.

 The following steps are used to create the virtual environment.